-- (a) The Chief Stewards shall be responsible for the mobilisation/coordination of all departmental/divisional stewards from all units, and for the calling and chairing of all stewards' council meetings. - (b) The Chief Stewards shall report to the executive on all business conducted at the stewards'
+The Chief Stewards shall be responsible for the mobilisation/coordination of all departmental/divisional stewards from all units, and for the calling and chairing of all Stewards' Council meetings.

-- (c) The Chief Stewards shall render assistance to any member of the Executive as directed by the Executive Committee. - (d) The Chief Stewards shall, upon termination of office, surrender all books, seals and other properties of the Local Union to their successor, and upon termination of their terms of office, provide a copy of all documents pertaining to their work to the CUPE 3903 Archive.
+- The Chief Stewards shall report to the Executive Committee on all business conducted at the Stewards' Council meetings, including all recommendations for Executive decision or action. - (c) The Chief Stewards shall render assistance to any member of the Executive as directed by the Executive Committee. - The Chief Stewards shall, upon termination of office, surrender all books, seals and other properties of the Local Union to their successor, and upon termination of their terms of office, provide a copy of all documents pertaining to their work to the CUPE 3903 Archive.